The best tourist board logos

 Turespana (Spain) Logo

-The Turespaña logo offers an intriguing case study in brand identity, emanating from a specific cultural and temporal context.
-Created in 1983, Spain tapped into the talents of renowned artist Joan Miró for its design.
-This choice underscores the country’s rich artistic legacy, which includes luminaries like Picasso, Velazquez, and Dali.
-Artistic tourism forms a significant facet of Spain’s allure, and Miró’s involvement added an extra layer of prestige.
+The Turespaña logo is an intriguing example of brand identity created in a specific cultural and temporal context.
+Created in 1983 in Spain, the logo was inspired by the talent of renowned artist Joan Miró.
+This choice emphasizes the country’s rich artistic heritage, which includes such luminaries as Picasso, Velázquez, and Dalí.
+Art tourism is an important part of Spain’s appeal, and Miro’s involvement has given it an added level of prestige.

-Though health issues prevented Miró from creating an entirely new design, he opted for a collage approach, combining elements from his previous works.
-The result, The Sun of Miró, debuted in 1984 and has remained in use.
-The design incorporates the red and yellow hues of the Spanish flag, aligning it with national identity.
-The sun symbol resonates well with Spain’s Mediterranean climate, adding another layer of contextual relevance.
+Although health problems prevented Miró from creating an entirely new design, he chose the collage method, combining elements of his previous works.
+The result was the 1984 Sun Miro design, which is still in use today.
+The design uses the red and yellow hues of the Spanish flag to link it to the national identity.
+The sun symbol echoes Spain’s Mediterranean climate, adding another layer of significance.

-The sun and star elements were repurposed from an earlier poster created for an art museum in France.
-This reuse of elements adds a layer of international artistic recycling, so to speak, to the brand’s history.
+The sun and star elements were taken from a previous poster created for an art museum in France.
+This reuse of elements adds another layer of international artistic recycling, so to speak, to the brand story.

-While some might argue that the logo’s aesthetics are rooted in the era of its creation, its historical and artistic weight cannot be ignored.
-The choice to involve a leading artist in creating a national tourism logo is a testament to Spain’s value of art as part of its global image.
-Despite the passage of time and changing design trends, The Sun of Miró remains a symbol deeply entwined with Spain’s cultural, artistic, and national narrative.
-It continues to attract attention, adding a layer of artistic gravitas to Spain’s touristic appeal.
+While some may argue that the aesthetics of the logo are rooted in the era of its creation, its historical and artistic weight cannot be ignored.
+The choice of a leading artist to create a national tourism logo is a testament to Spain’s appreciation of art as part of its global image.